GAPNA is proud to announce a new APRN Specialty Certification in Gerontology – the APRN Gerontological Specialist Certification (GS-C).

 It is the policy of GNCC that no individual shall be excluded from the opportunity to participate in the Gerontological Specialist Certification process on the basis of age, sex, race, religion, national origin, ethnicity, disability, marital status, sexual orientation or gender identity.

 Complete the exam application in its entirety.
 Be sure to sign and date your application.
-The application and appropriate fee must be postmarked no later than February 2, 2018.
-Applications will be accepted for an additional two weeks beyond the postmark deadline elate with the addition of a late fee.
-No exceptions will be made to this policy.
-Mail or fax the completed application found on pages 8 through 11 to GNCC’s testing agency, the Center for Nursing Education and Testing, Inc., (C-NET).
+Mail or fax the completed application found on pages 8 through 11, along with the appropriate fee to GNCC’s testing agency, the Center for Nursing Education and Testing, Inc., (C-NET).
 C-NET will review and processes your application for completeness.

 NOTE: If the application is incomplete, illegible, or the criteria cannot be verified, the candidate will be contacted to provide the missing information.
 If the requested information is not received within the stated time frame, the application process will stop and a refund less the administrative fee will be given.